-- 2.13 Given the age profile of the resident Wells population, it is unsurprising that health statistics from the 2011 census indicated that the health of the population was slightly less good than that of North Norfolk overall but significantly more so than the rest of Norfolk.
+2.13 Given the age profile of the resident Wells population, it is unsurprising that health statistics from the 2011 census indicated that the health of the population was slightly less good than that of North Norfolk overall but significantly more so than the rest of Norfolk.
 Wells Health Centre is an NHS General Practice Surgery located in Bolts Close.
 The Practice Manager reported in an email following a request for information for the data profile, that capacity of the Health Centre could be an issue dependent on the level of development in the area.
-Investment in health is part driven by planned growth and from contributions from development. - 2.14 Wells is fortunate to be served by the Health and Wellbeing at the Old Cottage Hospital, (Heritage House) which is operated by the Wells Community Hospital Trust, a local charity that provides a range of accessible, flexible, integrated health and wellbeing services to the communities of West and North Norfolk coastal villages and towns.
-The Trust aims to provide support locally, with and by local people, so that the community can keep independent for longer, through the provision of high-quality clinical services and non-clinical therapeutic support in a safe environment.
-The Trust is required to operate to the benefit of the community, and this allows the Trust the flexibility to adapt some of the land and buildings for other community purposes in the future should the need arise.
-Such uses would be complimentary to the services it already provides.
+Investment in health is part driven by planned growth and from contributions from development.

-7 Source: www.ons.gov.uk, data obtained 04.02.2021.
+8 Source: www.ons.gov.uk, data obtained 04.02.2021.